 It is an area of excellence designated and funded by the University Grants Committee.
-Affiliated with the Institute is The Hong Kong Centre for Economic Research of the School of Economics and Finance.
+Affiliated with the Institute is The Hong Kong Centre for Economic Research.

 The mission of HIEBS is to become the leading international center for the study of economic policy and business strategy on Hong Kong and its role in China and the Asia-Pacific region.
 Our objective is to:

 - work with scholars from universities and research institutions within Hong Kong and from overseas so as to make economic policy and business strategy studies an internationally recognized area of excellence for Hong Kong.